CrafterIsMine/Abyss-Diver/README.md

 4. W and S keys are for moving forward and backward and they should be used in coordination with A and D key that control the direction the submarine is facing, this is indicated by the headlights of the submarine.

-The main goal is to prioritize depth progression which is counted in kilometers.
+The main goal is to prioritize depth progression which is counted in metres.

 **Inspiration: This game is inspired by games like iron lung and subnautica along with the classic touch of arcade style gameplay and upgrades.**